Paddle Billing

 • Create one-time, or recurring discounts.

-• Set up discount codes that your customers can apply during checkout.
+• Set up discount codes that customers can apply during checkout.

 • Restrict discounts to some products, like subscription plans or addons.